samuelwilliams413/Integrate_Early/README.md

 Get_Next takes the results of Face_Detection returns the next domino to be sorted based on its index and resemblence to desired conditions.

 Movement
-The central file is mapping_parts.m which takes the array created by Path_Planning and uses it to determine what coordinates need to be sent to jimmy_testing.m and jimmy_testing_diag.m, the functions that were directly in charge of manipulating the robotic arm's motors.
+The central file is mapping_parts.m which takes the array created by Path_Planning and uses it to determine what coordinates need to be sent to jimmy_testing.m and jimmy_testing_diag.m, the functions that were in charge of manipulating the robotic arm's motors to achieve wanted positions and movements.

 Path_Planning
 A cell decomposition using the dimensions of dominoes as guides was used to create arrays (in tandem with Get_Next) for path planning.
 A repurposed A* tutorial as used to solve for a valid path.
 A visual display was created and the path was plotted for a predictive reference.